IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 > **General Comment 31, Paragraph 3:** Article 2 defines the scope of the legal obligations undertaken by States Parties to the Covenant.
 A general obligation is imposed on States Parties to respect the Covenant rights and to ensure them to all individuals in their territory and subject to their jurisdiction (see paragraph 10 below).
 Pursuant to the principle articulated in article 26 of the Vienna Convention on the Law of Treaties, States Parties are required to give effect to the obligations under the Covenant in **good faith**.

 ## What steps are necessary?
 States are required to take the necessary steps to ensure men enjoy their human rights.
-The primary step required is for a State to recognise its obligations to men and boys and treat them as equally important as its obligations to women and girls.
+The primary step required is for a State to recognise its obligations to men and boys and treat these obligations as equally important as its obligations to women and girls.

-It is insufficient to recognise disparities and disadvantages for men and boys without recognising the human rights obligations to address those disparites or
+It is insufficient for States to recognise disparities and disadvantages for men and boys without recognising the human rights obligations to address those disparities or disadvantages.
+For example, men have a higher rate of suicide

 International human rights treaty bodies have identified several 'necessary steps'.